 Tap is the art of creating music with the feet.
 Level I/II and Teen dancers will be introduced to the fundamental steps of tap and the precision and clarity required to execute proper timing.
 Level III and IV/V dancers are introduced to more complex movement at faster speeds.
 Musicality and clarity are emphasized.
 Hip Hop is recommended as a supplement to Tap, so that students can bring style to their footwork.

 Ballet is the core discipline that provides the structure, vocabulary, and aesthetic appreciation required for every other style of dance.
 Dancers develop an appreciation for detail, thereby creating the desired line or form.
 Ballet I educates the young dancer in barre work and the numerous exercises that accompany it.
 Teen/Adult Ballet also focus on barre and vocabulary, but in an environment better suited to an older student.

 Center work is introduced as dancers become more proficient at the barre.
-Level II/II and level IV/V Ballet build upon previously understood barre work, and leave ample time for center floor variations.
+Level II/III and level IV/V Ballet build upon previously understood barre work, and leave ample time for center floor variations.
 Level placement is based upon the dancer’s understanding of ‘center’ or core posture, understanding of proper alignment and turnout, execution of ballet fundamentals, and attendance.
 Dress Code is strongly enforced in all levels.

 Contemporary dance is a style of expressive dance that combines elements of several dance genres including modern, jazz, lyrical and classical ballet.
 Contemporary dancers strive to connect the mind and the body through fluid dance movements.
 Contemporary dance stresses versatility and improvisation, unlike the strict, structured nature of ballet.
 Contemporary dancers focus on floorwork, using gravity to pull them down to the floor.
 This dance genre is often done in bare feet.
 Jazz, Lyrical, and Ballet are all great supplements to Contemporary classes.